-“92% of students believe that dressing well is an important part of acing an interview.
-Nearly 1 in 5 say they aren’t even sure what to wear to an interview.”
+Did you know that 92% of students believe that dressing well is an important part of acing an interview, but nearly 1 in 5 say they aren’t even sure what to wear to an interview?
+(Source: IndiCo Suitable Attire).

 - Know the typical dress-code of the company you’re interviewing for: Business Casual, Business Professional, Uniforms, etc.

 - First impressions are important; dress the part by wearing conservative, simple, and comfortable clothing.